-Why is content operations becoming so trendy?
+Why is content operations important?

-When you’re always running to publish the next blog post, it can get really challenging to see the bigger picture—opportunities to improve the process, how you’re tracking against strategy, what types of content are generating the biggest impact on the company, and more.
+When you’re always rushing to publish the next blog post, it can get really challenging to see the bigger picture—opportunities to improve the process, how you’re tracking against strategy, what types of content are generating the biggest impact on the company, and more.

 So, in many ways, content operations has become a focus so that companies can build a well-oiled content marketing machine that works efficiently.
-That way writers, designers, strategists, brand experts, and SMEs can focus on the thing they’re good at and, theoretically, higher volumes of better, strategic content that drives an impact get produced.
+That way writers, designers, strategists, brand experts, and SMEs can focus on the things they’re good at and, theoretically, higher volumes of better, strategic content that drives an impact get produced.

-Content writer, content marketing specialist, content marketing manager...they all sound similar, but in fact they should have different focuses.
+Content writer, content marketing specialist, content marketing manager—they all sound similar, but in fact they should have different focuses.
 For the day-to-day content writer, they’re probably going to be thinking more about each individual piece of content they produce, asking questions like: